okassen/hero-List-Angular/README.md

 # Anime-List
 A web app with Angularjs 1.5.0

-Modify htaccess.txt in .htaccess or add the content of it in your .htaccess
+Edit the htaccess.txt file to .htaccess or add the content to your .htaccess file